Geospatial Data Science for Public Health Surveillance

 Dengue epidemic in Brazil

-During this time, health systems were overwhelmed, making timely case reporting difficult.
-As a result, the official case numbers that were being reported in Brazil were underestimating the real number of cases.
+During this time, health systems in Brazil were overwhelmed, making timely case reporting difficult.
+As a result, the official case numbers that were being reported were underestimating the real number of cases.

 This limited the effectiveness of public health decisions